Escape To Dubai And Experience The True Spirit Of Ramadan

 The city is bustling with life in the morning and until the early afternoon when it is time to breakfast (Iftar in Arabic).
 Shopping centres and souks open up for business around 10 am each day and remain so until late at night.
 It is customary to see people outdoors and shopping as late as 1 am or 2 am.

 Visitors and locals go out after Iftar to one of many ramadan tents or coffee shops in the city to enjoy the evening and stay up until late at night chatting, eating and drinking special Ramadan delicacies.

-Dubai Prestigious activities such as Aquaventure water park at Atlantis - The Palm, desert safaris & excursions, hot-air ballooning, indoor skiing and a variety of other fun-filled experiences for families or individuals will operate as normal with slight changes to their timings.
+Dubai prestigious activities such as Aquaventure Water park at Atlantis - The Palm, desert safaris and excursions, hot-air ballooning, indoor skiing and a variety of other fun-filled experiences will operate as normal with slight changes to their timings.

 Dubai is undoubtedly a tolerant and cosmopolitan city; however all guests should be aware of the importance of the Emirates cultural sensitivities, mainly over the holy month of Ramadan.